dmuso/dmuso-www/source/_posts/2015-10-21-introduce-a-new-language-to-your-team-part-1.markdown

 * Operations
 * Hiring new team members

 In this series of articles, I will give you strategies and ideas to be able to overcome each one of these issues.
+This article is Part 1 of the series.

 ## The "trendiness" factor